 Trust is everything

 Initial development of some custom code usually does not require access to your production site or server.
-If you need to have N integration created between PeepSo and Easy Digital Downloads, your contractor just needs the specs and the 2 plugins to get started.
+For example, if you need to have N integration created between PeepSo and Easy Digital Downloads, your contractor just needs the specs and the 2 plugins to get started.
 Testing the integration is a different thing, though.

 Whoever you choose may need to have (in many cases) access to your website and / or server itself.
-That means pretty much unlimited access to all of your data.
-Including but not limited to user information.
+That means pretty much unlimited access to all of your data, including but not limited to user information.
 If it’s not clear, it also includes any and all intellectual property that you might have there.
 Are you running an online store?
 You do remember all those API keys you have exchanged with your payment processors, right?
 They’re usually stored as open text in the configuration of your payment plugins, DB etc. That’s very sensitive data.
-There’s a workaround, though.

 - All vital API keys removed.